dreamonkey/vue-auth0/README.md

 ### `onLogin`

 Trigger: login process completes successfully.
-Use case: run code once the user log in.
+Use case: run code once the user logs in.
-User data object is provided as parameter for convenience.
+User data object is provided as a parameter for convenience.

 Examples: